Syk326/PythonTest/README.md

 * Use for loops with range and while loops as practice with data structures
 * Read and re-factored existing code to be more readable
 * Remove duplicates easily using sets
+* Import a specific list from another script
 * Utilize dictionaries (HashSets) to keep track of keys and values
-* Import a specific list from another script
+* Manipulate multiple element list that act as a value in a dictionary entry

 ## License
 Most of these programs are based off free learning materials and are not completely of my own creation.
 Therefore I'm using **_The Unlicense_**: